BASHISTHANAYAK/BASHISTHANAYAK/README.md

 <h1 align="center">Hi 👋, I'm BASHISTHA NAYAK</h1>
-<h3 align="center">Passionate full-stack web developer with expertise in front-end technologies like HTML, CSS, and JavaScript,React and back-end technologies like Node.js and MongoDB.
-Always eager to learn and take on new challenges in the tech world.</h3>
+<h3 align="center">I’m a passionate full-stack web developer with expertise in front-end technologies like HTML, CSS, JavaScript, and React, as well as back-end technologies like Node.js and MongoDB.
+I’m always eager to learn and take on new challenges in the tech world.</h3>
 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">

-- 🌱 I’m currently learning **Node js**
+- 🌱 I’m currently learning **TypeScript**

 - 👨‍💻 All of my projects are available at [BASHISTHANAYAK](https://github.com/BASHISTHANAYAK/)